-Potential to occur within the Project Site and Gen-Tie Corridor.
+Potential to occur within the Project Site and Access Corridor.
 Lands surrounding the Project Site consist of cultivated and fallow agricultural fields as well as undeveloped rangeland further out to the south and southwest in the Kettleman Hills.
 The Project Site itself has been heavily managed for agricultural uses for decades.
 Agricultural lands are not generally suitable for the San Joaquin kit fox.

-A few burrows were observed that were of suitable dimensions for kit fox, but most of these burrows were or appeared to be occupied by California ground squirrels, a burrowing owl, or were pipes either installed in the ground or laying on top of the ground; however, protocol-level surveys consisting of 100% visual coverage were not conducted for the Project Site.
+A few burrows were observed that were of suitable dimensions for kit fox, but most of these burrows were or appeared to be occupied by California ground squirrels or were pipes either installed in the ground or laying on top of the ground; however, protocol-level surveys consisting of 100% visual coverage were not conducted for the Project Site.
 Having been modified for agricultural use, the Project Site provides a limited prey base especially in the cultivated fields and, therefore, constitutes poor foraging habitats for kit fox.
-No kit fox, or their sign, was observed during any of the site visits by LOA ecologists between 2011 and 2018.
+No kit fox, or their sign, was observed during any of the site visits by LOA ecologists between 2011 and 2019.

 Of primary interest for this assessment are kit fox records from the vicinity of the project site.
-According to the CNDDB there have been a total of 40 historical (1975-2002) sightings within the ten miles of the site (Figure 4) (CDFW 2018).
+According to the CNDDB there have been a total of 20 historical (1975-2002) sightings within the ten miles of the site (Figure 4) (CDFW 2019).
 All of these sightings occur near the border of the 10-mile radius.
 Based on the site's location and the distribution of kit fox occurrences in its vicinity, the site may only occasionally be used for regional movements of individual kit fox.
 These sightings occurred to the east, west, south, and north of the Project Site.
 Multiple large irrigation canals and drainage ditches run through the Project Site and vicinity which may act as movement corridors; however, should a kit fox utilize these corridors, the fox would have to travel through miles of marginal to poor habitat before reaching the Project Site, which itself holds little habitat value.

-In summary, the Project Site offers marginal habitat primarily in fallowed fields; the surrounding lands provide similar habitat; and 40 historical kit fox sightings occur within ten miles of the

-Project Site, but not within the Project Site itself.
-Considering the highly disturbed condition of the Project Site and Gen-Tie corridor, their isolation from extant kit fox populations, and their marginal to poor suitability as foraging or denning habitat, it is unlikely any kit fox have taken up residence within the Project Site or Gen-Tie corridor, although the California Aqueduct, which the Gen-Tie route crosses, may be used as local movement corridor should kit foxes move into the area.
-The Project Site may, however, be used by occasional dispersing kit foxes.
-The Aquamarine solar facility is planned to include the installation of wildlife friendly fencing in order to allow kit fox to move unimpeded through the solar facility.
+In summary, the Project Site offers marginal habitat primarily in fallowed fields; the surrounding lands provide similar habitat; and 20 historical kit fox sightings occur within ten miles of the Project Site, but not within the Project Site itself.
+Considering the highly disturbed condition of the Project Site and Access Corridor, their isolation from extant kit fox populations, and their marginal to poor suitability as foraging or denning habitat, it is unlikely any kit fox have taken up residence within the Project Site or Access Corridor, and they are not expected occur onsite.
+The Project Site may at most be used on rare occasion for dispersing kit foxes.
+The Solar Blue facility is planned to include the installation of wildlife friendly fencing in order to allow kit fox to move unimpeded through the solar facility.
 All existing irrigation canals and drainage ditches will be avoided by the solar facilities and are planned to continue operations as they currently do.
 Therefore, any kit foxes would not be prevented from moving through the Project Site after completion of the solar facilities.